-CHAPTER 5: TREATMENT OF INTEREST PAYMENTS
+6. TREATMENT OF INTEREST PAYMENTS

-Current status in UK consumer price indices
+Current status in UK consumer price indices.

+- 6.1.
 As macroeconomic indices, CPI and CPIH do not include any form of interest payment.
 Mortgage interest payments (MIPs), but no other interest payments, have been covered in the RPI since 1975, following a recommendation by the RPI Advisory Committee.
 From 1987 a version of RPI excluding MIPs, known as RPIX, was introduced.
 This was later used as the target when inflation targeting was introduced as a means of economic management in 1992.
-RPIX is still published.
+RPIX is still published. - 6.2.
 The remainder of this section looks at MIPs in detail and then at other interest payments.
-MIPs are also considered in Chapter 9 on OOH.
+MIPs are also considered in Chapter 10on Owner Occupier Housing Costs.